intelowlproject/IntelOwl/docs/source/Installation.md

 <div class="admonition hint">
 <p class="admonition-title">Hint</p>
-Starting from IntelOwl 4.0.0, with the startup script you can select which version of IntelOwl you want to run (`--version`).
+Starting from IntelOwl 4.0.0, with the startup script you can select which version of IntelOwl you want to run (<code>--version</code>).
 This  can be helpful to keep using old versions in case of retrocompatibility issues.
-The `--version` parameter checks out the Git Repository to the Tag of the version that you have chosen.
-This means that if you checkout to a v3.x.x version, you won't have the `--version` parameter anymore so you would need to manually checkout back to the `master` branch to use newer versions.
+The <code>--version</code> parameter checks out the Git Repository to the Tag of the version that you have chosen.
+This means that if you checkout to a v3.x.x version, you won't have the <code>--version</code> parameter anymore so you would need to manually checkout back to the <code>master</code> branch to use newer versions.
 </div>

 ### Stop